-Nephelometric Turbidity Units (NTUs) - A measure of the clarity of water.
-Turbidity in excess of 5 NTUs is barely noticeable to the average person.
+Nephelometric Turbidity Units (NTUs) - A measure of turbidity (clarity) of water.

 None Detected (ND) - Laboratory analyses indicate that the constituent is below detectable levels.

 Not Applicable (N/A) - Does not apply.

 Parts per billion (ppb) - One part per billion corresponds to one minute in 2,000 years or a single penny in \$10,000,000.